 Litigation Lawyers in San Luis Obispo County

-Types of Torts in San Luis Obispo County, California
+Conduct that can give rise to punitive damages in San Luis Obispo County, California

 Typically personal injury cases in San Luis Obispo County, California involve injuries that the defendant did not intend to cause, but was still at fault in causing them (through negligence, for instance).
 In San Luis Obispo County, California, this is not enough to justify the award of punitive damages.

 Punitive damages in San Luis Obispo County, California are not authorized in many cases.
 They are only awarded when the defendant's behavior was so deplorable and deliberate (but not necessarily criminal) that punishment is warranted.
 Fraud, battery, conversion (theft) and other intentional, insidious acts are usually required before punitive damages in San Luis Obispo County, California will be considered.
 Moreover, in deciding how much to award in punitive damages, a court will consider 2 main factors: the insidious nature of the defendant's conduct, and the actual harm that the plaintiff suffered as a result.

 It's important to note that in San Luis Obispo County, California, punitive damages are not unlimited.
 The Supreme Court has repeatedly held that punitive damages cannot be hugely disproportionate to the amount awarded to compensate the plaintiff for the actual injuries they suffered.
 If the punitive damages are extremely excessive, an appeals court might rule that they amount to a deprivation of property without due process of law, or a de facto criminal punishment, without affording the defendant the protections available in criminal cases.